 St. Paul originated the idea of communities assisting one another.
 The gifts of the Greek Church were carried to the struggling and persecuted Church in Jerusalem.
 Glenmary continues this ancient practice.
-Through the Adopt-a-Mission Program, established parishes assist struggling missions.
+Through the Adopt-a-Mission Program, established parishes, organizations or individuals assist the missions.

-While designed to aid Glenmary’s mission work by providing support through prayer, financial assistance and mutual encouragement, this program also provides an enlightening and rewarding experience for the people of the adopting parish.
+While designed to aid Glenmary’s mission work by providing support through prayer, financial assistance and mutual encouragement, this program also provides an enlightening and rewarding experience for the people of the adopting parish, organization or individual.